Bread Dipping Oil

 • Balsamic vinegar: Seek out a variety made in Modena (like Giuseppe Giusti).
 The natural sweetness of this high-quality vinegar is worth the extra investment.
 (Plus, you can use the rest of the bottle in my French Onion Soup, Balsamic Chicken and Tomatoes, Balsamic Mushrooms and Onions, and of course Balsamic Vinaigrette.)

-• Crushed red pepper flakes: Omit if you’re not fond of spicy food.
+• Crushed red pepper flakes: Omit the red chili flakes if you’re not fond of the spicy taste.

 Step-by-step instructions